 Kolkheti National Park

 Kolkheti National Park was established in 1999, it is located in western Georgia.
-Its total area is 170 square miles and covers 5 districts of Georgia – Zugdidi, Khobi, Senaki, Abasha and Lanchkhuti and it is part of two historical regions of Georgia – Samegrelo, and Guria.
-Kolkheti National Park belongs to the second category of IUCN protected areas.
-The park is characterized by high biodiversity of flora and fauna and an abundance of species of landscapes and ecosystems.
+Its total area is 170 square miles and covers 5 districts of Georgia – Zugdidi, Khobi, Senaki, Abasha, and Lanchkhuti and it is part of two historical regions of Georgia – Samegrelo, and Guria.
+Kolkheti National Park belongs to the second category of IUCN-protected areas.
+The park is characterized by a high biodiversity of flora and fauna and an abundance of species of landscapes and ecosystems.

 Udziro Lake, or Bottomless Lake as it translates into English is located in Racha, Oni municipality, at 2,800 meters above sea level.
 It is one of the best places for hiking and adventure lovers.
 The bottomless lake trail is really distinguished by its beauty and diversity, and the lake offers amazing views.
 Green fields, the blue lake, cliffs, and white peaks reflected in the water make an indelible impression.
 The route is circular, the walking distance is about 18 km and it takes two days to pass it.
 The lake can be seen only in summer.